Kotori316/SLP/README.md

       // Scala, no need to add Scala2 dependency since 3.8.3 implementation('org.scala-lang:scala3-library_3:3.8.3')
       // Add if you need this library.
-I use a modified version of Cats to avoid some module errors. implementation('org.typelevel:cats-kernel_3:2.13.0-kotori')
+      // the runtime copy is bundled in the SLP jar. implementation('org.typelevel:cats-kernel_3:2.13.0')

       // The language loader.
 You can put the jar to the mods dir instead of declaring in `build.gradle.kts`. runtimeOnly("com.kotori316:scalablecatsforce:4.0.4-mc26.1.2-3.8.3:dev") {